MicrosoftDocs/CommunityToolkit/docs/maui/markup/extensions/absolute-layout-extensions.md

 ---
-title: View in AbsoluteLayout - .NET MAUI Community Toolkit
+title: AbsoluteLayout Extensions - .NET MAUI Community Toolkit
 author: bijington
 description: The View in AbsoluteLayout extensions provide a series of extension methods that support positioning Views in AbsoluteLayouts. ms.date: 03/21/2022
 ---

-# View in AbsoluteLayout extensions
+# AbsoluteLayout Extensions

 The View in AbsoluteLayout extensions provide a series of extension methods that support positioning `View`s in `AbsoluteLayout`s.